rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

 **Live Examples**
 <a id="live-examples" />

 Live examples are driven by [Storybook](https://storybook.js.org/) stories, and live in `<Type>/<Component>/<Component>.stories.js`.
-If you generated a new component with `npm run create`, a template layout should exist for your component.
+If you generated a new component with `yarn createComponent`, a template layout should exist for your component.

 If you are contributing to an existing component, follow the patterns established there.
 Adding a story looks like this: